-How Does Hydrotherapy Work?
+How Does Hydrotherapy Work

-Generally speaking, heat is used to quiet and soothe the body, and to slow down the activity of internal organs.
+Hot water is used to quiet and soothe the body, and to slow down the activity of internal organs.
 Cold is used to stimulate and invigorate, increasing internal activity within the body.
 If you are experiencing tense muscles or anxiety, heat is recommended in the shower or bath.
 For feeling tired and stressed out, it is recommended to take a warm shower or bath followed by a short cold shower to help stimulate the body and mind.

 When submerged in a body of water such as a bath or a pool, there is a kind of weightlessness, as the water relieves your body of much of the effects of gravity.
 Water also has a hydrostatic effect and has a massage-like feeling as the water gently kneads your body.
 Water, when it is moving, stimulates the touch receptors on the skin, increasing blood circulation and releasing tight muscles.

 Under the general heading of hydrotherapy, there are several techniques.
 These include:

 - Baths and showers

 - Neutral baths

 - Sitz baths and contrast sitz baths (hot and cold)